Raincoon/OddRealmBotany/documentation/user_guide.md

 This guide runs you through the basic functionality of the project.
-If you need to run the files locally or on your own Heroku server, see the [install guide](./documentation/installguide.md) first.
+If you need to run the files locally or on your own Heroku instance, see the [install guide](./documentation/installguide.md) first.

 ### Registration and logging in
 There are links for both logging in and signing up in the navigation bar at the top of the page.